The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

 Conference Background

-The R2R Conference has an outstanding reputation for a well-prepared and highly-engaging programme.
-This is achieved, in part, by having a very structured approach to the Call for Papers, encouraging people to make proposals which are well-suited to R2R, are well-developed, easy to evaluate, and stand a high chance of inclusion in the programme.
+The R2R Conference has an outstanding reputation for a well-prepared and highly engaging programme.
+This is achieved, in part, by adopting a very structured approach to the Call for Papers, encouraging people to submit proposals that are well-suited to R2R, well-developed, easy to evaluate, and highly likely to be included in the programme.
 This, we believe, is helpful to both those making proposals and those evaluating them.
 The proposal form may look a little daunting, but is designed to be comprehensive yet easy to complete.

-Call for Papers Detailed Information
+Call for Proposals: Detailed Information

 The proposal process is carefully designed

-The guidance and the proposal entry form is deliberately quite structured and comprehensive, as we believe that this structured approach is helpful to both those making proposals and those evaluating them, as it ensures that proposers have the best chance of making clear what they are proposing, which increases their chance of the proposers’ efforts being worthwhile and the proposal being accepted.
+The guidance and the proposal entry form are deliberately quite structured and comprehensive, as we believe that this structured approach is helpful to both those making proposals and those evaluating them, as it ensures that proposers have the best chance of making clear what they are proposing, which increases their chance of the proposers’ efforts being worthwhile and the proposal being accepted.

-To make a proposal for participation, please first explore the Conference website, and review recordings of past sessions at our YouTube channel.
+To make a proposal for participation, please first explore the Conference website and review recordings of past sessions on our YouTube channel.
 Then the potential contributor should complete and return the proposal form (link at top of page) by the early or the final deadline.
 Early submission by 31 July is encouraged, as it gives us time to contact you to discuss your proposal before it is formally evaluated, greatly increasing your chances of acceptance.

 Topics need to be relevant to our participants